DCCdelang/Seminars/README.md

 Everyone follows the instructions in their script.
 Once you have pushed all your changes, continue.

 4. Create a pull request for me to this (original) repo.
 (Hint: you can use the "New pull request" button and then do a "compare across forks").

+def function_2c(w, x, y, z):
+    """
+    Argument:
+    w, x, y, z -- integers you want to multiply, divide, add, substract

+    Returns:
+    results -- Dictionary with results of x multiplied by y, x divided by y, addition of w and z, z substracted of w

+    """